Which of the following organ systems is primarily responsible for... | Channels for Pearson+

 1

-Identify the primary function of each organ system listed in the options.

-Understand that the digestive system is responsible for breaking down food and absorbing nutrients.
+The Digestive system is responsible for breaking down food into nutrients and absorbing them into the bloodstream.

-Recognize that the nervous system is responsible for transmitting signals and coordinating bodily functions.
+The Nervous system is responsible for transmitting signals between different parts of the body to coordinate actions and responses.

-Acknowledge that the respiratory system is responsible for gas exchange, primarily oxygen and carbon dioxide.
+The Respiratory system is responsible for exchanging gases, primarily oxygen and carbon dioxide, between the blood and the air.

-Conclude that the circulatory system is responsible for transporting nutrients, gases, and wastes throughout the body, making it the correct answer.
+The Circulatory system, also known as the cardiovascular system, is responsible for transporting nutrients, gases, and waste products throughout the body via the blood.
+This includes delivering oxygen and nutrients to cells and removing waste products like carbon dioxide.

 Watch next